ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 Example:

 The below configuration bypasses proxy requests to `clickhouse.cloud` and all of its subdomains (e.g, `auth.clickhouse.cloud`).
-The same applies to gitlab, even though it has a leading dot.
+The same applies to GitLab, even though it has a leading dot.
 Both `gitlab.com` and `about.gitlab.com` would bypass the proxy.

 ``` xml
 <proxy>